 New Writing North

 Like Jennie, New Writing North’s Laura Brewis had a huge influence on how we evolved as an organisation working across the north.
-Many of our recruits came from the Cuckoo Writers and many of our writers have published in Cuckoo Review.
-More recently we have been working with NWN’s Anna Disley, the BBC and the Arvon Foundation to deliver BBC Radio3 Verb New Voices, an opportunity for writers to experiment with radio.
+More recently we worked with NWN’s Anna Disley, the BBC and the Arvon Foundation to deliver BBC Radio3 Verb New Voices, an opportunity for writers to experiment with radio and we are currently exploring with Ruth Dewhirst how we jointly support promising writers before they are eligible to join the Squad.

 In 2014/15 two Squads grads, Chaz Josephs and Katherine Horrex, led a workshop for young writers in Hull, resulting in an anthology published by Wrecking Ball Press and launched at the 2015 Humber Mouth festival.
-This year a member of that group and the current Squad, Lydia Marchant has been leading a new group and during the Pride weekend in Hull they made a film which will premiere at the 2017 festival.
+The next year a member of that group by then a Squad writer, Lydia Marchant led a new group and during the Pride weekend in Hull they made a film, Looking for H, which premiered at the 2017 festival.

-Our partnership with Humber Mouth is supported by Hull Libraries and Hull City Arts and we are currently developing an international dimension to the project.
+Our partnership with Humber Mouth was supported by Hull Libraries and Hull City Arts and we are currently developing an international dimension to the project.